 Hail Producing Thunderstorm

-is shown in this field, it indicates NEXRAD detection of a possible tornadic cell this tornado may or may not be on the ground, (this "detection" is called the tornado vortex signature).
+If a triangle is shown in this field, it indicates NEXRAD detection of a possible tornadic cell this tornado may or may not be on the ground, (this "detection" is called the tornado vortex signature)

 Your 5 Day Forecast